TheOneAboveAllTitan/openwisp-notifications/README.rst

 **Note**: It will raise ``ImproperlyConfigured`` exception if the concerned notification type is not registered.

+**Note**: After writing code for registering or unregistering notification types, it is recommended to run database migrations to create notification setttings for these notification types.

 Passing extra data to notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~